pagesjaunes/raml-codegen/README.md

 `-t` specifies what kind of project you want to generate from the RAML file.

-For this moment, `-t mocks` generates a Robohydra plug-in for mocking purpose and `-t tests` generates unit tests which validates an implementation again a specification.
+For this moment, `-t mocks` generates a Robohydra plug-in for mocking purpose and `-t tests` generates unit tests which validates an implementation against a specification.

 # Mocks